Table of Contents

 Isaac Newton and the Emerald Tablet

-The tablet also captured the attention of English scientist Isaac Newton, to the point where he even made a translation of the text.
+The tablet also captured the attention of English scientist and alchemist Isaac Newton, to the point where he even made his own translation of the text.
 Many believe that the Emerald Tablet could have had an influence on his principles of modern physics, including the laws of motion and the theory of universal gravity.

 Many scholars noted that his principles of gravity are similar to the text found in the tablet, where it says that the force is above all force, and that it penetrates every solid thing.
-It’s said that Newton even spent 30 years to uncover the formula for the said object of alchemy, as evidenced by his papers.
+It’s said that Newton even spent 30 years to uncover the formula for the Philosopher’s Stone, as evidenced by his papers.
+Interestingly, only very recently were scientists able to look at the papers of Sir Isaac Newton, as they had been purchased and kept in a vault by the famed economist John Maynard Keynes.

 The Emerald Tablet in Modern Times